smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 In older versions of the IBM i LSAM, the \*ALL catch-all record for Job Tracking, if found, was the first form of job tracking qualifier to be selected, if it existed.
 Now, however, all other combinations of specifically qualified job tracking parameters will be considered first before allowing the catch-all record to be used.
 Thus, in the past it was not possible to have a catch-all record if it was critical to qualify IBM i jobs by their IBM i definition fields -- the catch-all record had to be deleted if it existed.
 Now, however, it may be useful to have a catch-all record in case certain specific qualifiers are not matched.
 :::

-In the following table, the word \"name\" is used to denote a specific value for an IBM i object name.
+In the following table, the word "name" is used to denote a specific value for an IBM i object name.
 Notice how the order of evaluation begins with all specific names having the highest priority.
 The rule that places the \*ALL special value lower in the list than specific